SleazLee/BMEssentials/README.md

 - Spawn Systems: Features like first join messages, healing springs, and more.
 - Common Commands: Commands like playtime, lag, and Discord info.
 - Trash System: Commands for trash and disposal.
-- BungeeTell: Cross-server messaging system.
+- VTell: Cross-server messaging system.
 - Maps: Map-related commands with tab completion.
 - Punishments: Ban and mute systems with BungeeCord support.
 - Donations: Donation-related commands.